Christmas and Marriage meet

 We love because He loved us first.
 In our brokenness we love in a restorative capacity through Jesus Christ now already, but it is not yet fully complete.
 So we need much grace and patience as God molds us into the people He wants us to be.

-Marriage is a gift and a place to practice loving and being gracious… giving and receiving love in a most intimate way, as God so loves us.
-And from that place of living and learning, knowing and loving, we flourish and go forth sharing with the broken world around us a taste of His design for marriage and relationships, from this God who is Love, pointing forward to a time when full restoration will be complete and ALL things will be fully restored and made new.
+Marriage is a gift.
+It’s a place to practice loving and being loved, grace and being gracious, giving and receiving, forgiving and being forgiven, as God so loves and leads us.
+From the place of living and learning, giving and growing, knowing and loving, we flourish and go forth sharing with the broken world around us a taste of God’s design for marriage and relationships.
+Amazingly, God who is Love, uses you and me to help point the way toward to a time when full restoration will be complete and ALL things will be fully restored and made new.

 ‘Can you LOVE me like this?’